ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Instead of sending an [object describing the requested resource](#resource-access-rights), access rights MAY be communicated as a string known to the AS representing the access being requested.
+Just like access rights communicated as an object, access rights communicated as reference strings indicate a specific access at a protected resource.
 In the following non-normative example, three distinct resource access rights are being requested.

 ~~~ json